melikaafrakhteh/MKPlayer/README.md

 For architecture, I use Clean architecture with MVVM, MVI, MVP, and repository pattern.

-## The feature of this application:
+## The features of this application:
  - attractive Ui
  - Users can create playlists and add or remove music from them.
  - Users can add or remove music from liked list.
  - Users can see which music has been added to their phones in the last week.

 ## Supported android version: